Going to the Dentist With a Tinnitus Condition? Here Is Your 5-Step Survival Plan

 People with tinnitus may not look forward to visiting the dentist.
 While the dentist uses a variety of tools to assist them while working on your teeth, the same tools can make your visit unbearable.
 Fortunately, there are easy actions you can take to make your next visit tolerable.
-Here are five steps to consider when preparing to go to the dentist.
+Here are five steps to consider when preparing to go to the dentist at Sharon Albright dental clinic.

 1. Prepare yourself mentally to reduce anxiety